 - Select the flight you want to cancel

 - Confirm and finalize your cancellation

-You will receive a confirmation email at the email ID you provided to Air Canada when you booked your ticket plus a refund voucher for the balance funds after the cancellation fee (if any) is deducted.
+You will receive a confirmation email at the email ID you provided to Air Canada when you booked your ticket plus a refund voucher for the balance funds after the fee for cancellation (if any) is deducted.

 You can only cancel your booking online if:

 - You had booked directly through Air Canada.com or the mobile app.